BrentvdWijdeven/digital-power-case/README.md

 # digital-power-case

 #### The Twitter Sentiment Analysis product consists of a containerized data pipeline, Azure Storage Account and a Power BI dashboard
-The end-product is the Power BI dashboard which provides insights into the Twitter Sentiment Analysis data.
+The end-product is a Power BI dashboard which provides insights into the Twitter Sentiment Analysis data.
 The dataset behind this dashboard is linked to an Azure Blob Storage and retrieves the data from that Blob once a day (01 am Berlin time). \
 The containerized data pipeline builds upon a Kaggle dataset: https://www.kaggle.com/kazanova/sentiment140.\
 This dataset is to be made available in the 'data/twitter_sentiment/' folder with file name 'twitter_data.csv'.